Phony police officers scam $1.5 million from Maryland residents

 “Some of these people are professionals,” Mengedoht said.
 “They’re smart at other things, but they panicked and didn’t think things through.”

-It’s unclear where the scammers are calling from — possibly California, Texas or overseas, according to Mengedoht.
+It’s unclear where the scammers are calling from — possibly California, Texas or overseas, Mengedoht said.
 They have used “spoofing” technology to give the appearance that their calls originated from lines within the county police department.

-Scammers told some targets that their names had surfaced in a drug-smuggling investigation and asked people to be at their homes in a few minutes because investigators needed to search it.
-When the targets tried to correct the assertion, the fraudsters switched gears, suggesting the drug smugglers must have stolen the target’s identity.
+Scammers told some targets that their names had surfaced in a drug-smuggling investigation and asked people to be at their homes in a few minutes because investigators needed to search them.
+When the targets tried to correct the assertion, the fraudsters switched gears, suggesting that the smugglers must have stolen the target’s identity.

 Or the fraudsters started directly with that approach.

 “They’d say, ‘A car registered to you just crossed from Mexico into Texas as part of a sex-trafficking ring.
 We know it’s not yours.
-But here’s what you need to do to help us catch them,’” Mengedoht said.
+But here’s what you need to do to help us catch them,’ ” Mengedoht said.

 The scammers worked hard to keep their targets from hanging up and said they needed to act quickly to avoid being further implicated and outed in “the media,” Mengedoht said.
-They even stayed on the phone as victims drove around buying MoneyPak cards or gift cards to convey the cash, according to Mengedoht.
+They even stayed on the phone as victims drove around buying MoneyPak cards or gift cards to convey the cash, he said.
 The scammers argued that such nontraditional payments to the government would prevent the supposed wrongdoing of targets from being exposed publicly, Mengedoht said.
 The same logic, the detective added, was used to suggest purchasing bitcoin, a digital currency that can be traded.

-In several cases, targets were convinced to ship cash.
-The largest payment: about $100,000, stuffed into a shoe box, and express-delivered to someone in California, according Mengedoht.
+In several cases, targets were persuaded to ship cash.
+The largest payment: about $100,000, stuffed into a shoe box, and express-delivered to someone in California, Mengedoht said.

 Hoping to raise awareness of the scams, the department recently released a recorded voice mail left by one of the scammers.
 It spoke to imminent arrest warrants while invoking another government-sounding entity.